techmyth/techmyth.github.io/content/posts/homelab-ad-doc-using-asbuiltreport.en.md

 Although I have to admit that there are a number of experts who have created several similar reports, a unique feature of this report is that it uses [AsBuildReport](https://www.asbuiltreport.com/) as the basis for generating the programming necessary to set up the report structure.
 So I as a programmer can concentrate on the technology I want to document and not on adding code to generate the formatting in Word or HTML.

 This report is in an initial state and in constant development, but I decided to release it publicly to receive recommendations or rather to encourage other developers to contribute to improve its content.
-The development website of the report is in Github I leave the link so you can see the scope and objective of the project.
+The development website of the report is in GitHub I leave the link so you can see the scope and objective of the project.

 - <https://github.com/AsBuiltReport/AsBuiltReport.Microsoft.AD>

 ![Text](/img/AsbuildReport_AD.webp)

 This report can only be run on Windows 10+ or Windows Server 2012+.
-Additionally PowerShell version 5.1 or PowerShell 7+ is required and the following modules are also required in order to generate the report:
+Additionally, PowerShell version 5.1 or PowerShell 7+ is require, and the following modules are also required in order to generate the report:

 - [AsBuiltReport.Microsoft.AD](https://www.powershellgallery.com/packages/AsBuiltReport.Microsoft.AD/0.3.0)
 - [ActiveDirectory](https://docs.microsoft.com/en-us/powershell/module/activedirectory/?view=windowsserver2022-ps)